-We review apprenticeship standards approved for delivery at regular intervals.
+We review apprenticeships approved for delivery at regular intervals.
 This is to decide if they need to be revised or withdrawn.
-Route reviews look at apprenticeship standards both individually and in relation to other apprenticeship standards.
+Route reviews look at apprenticeships both individually and in relation to other apprenticeships.

-We only want to make changes to apprenticeship standards where it is right to do so.
+We only want to make changes to apprenticeships where it is right to do so.
 This will ensure stability for employers, training providers, end-point assessment organisations (EPAO), and apprentices.
 We also want to avoid unnecessary work for trailblazer groups.

-A request to change an apprenticeship standard may relate to one or more of the following parts:
+A request to change an apprenticeship may relate to one or more of the following parts:

 You need to:

 Dispensations are normally identified by End Point Assessment Organisations, and where this is the case should be raised via your relevant External Quality Assurance Provider (EQAP).

 If this is not the case, or you are unsure if your change request is a dispensation or a revision, please raise a change request as detailed above for revisions.